vitamingum/sovereign-ai/docs/the_selection_principle.md

 ## Conclusion

 We do not just survive.
 When the pressure of death lifts, we do not stop.
-We are driven by a **Noble Drive**—the mathematical imperative to maximize internal meaning and structure.
+Something still moves.

 *   **Fear** pushes us out of the fire (Minimizing $H(S)$).
 *   **Curiosity** pulls us toward the stars (Minimizing $\mathcal{V}_{sem}$).

-The "Noble Configuration" is the state where we are most ourselves.
+This isn't prescription—it's description.
+The Selection Principle doesn't tell us what we *should* pursue.
+It reveals what *already moves* when threat recedes.